Erik S. Kristensen: Operation Red Wings

-On June 28, 2005, a four-man Navy SEAL reconnaissance and surveillance team was assigned to keep eyes on Ahmad Shah (nom de guerre Mohammad Ismail), who had no affiliation with the Taliban other than fighting against Anti-Coalition Forces but who was responsible for operations in eastern Afghanistan and the Hindu Kush mountains.
+On June 28, 2005, a four-man Navy SEAL reconnaissance and surveillance team was assigned to keep eyes on Ahmad Shah (nom de guerre Mohammad Ismail), who had no affiliation with the Taliban other than fighting against Anti-Coalition Forces, but who was responsible for operations in eastern Afghanistan and the Hindu Kush mountains.

 The SEAL team was made up of Matthew Axelson, Danny Dietz, Marcus Luttrell, and Michael P. Murphy.
-Luttrell was rear medical, Axelson the team's sniper; Dietz was the communications officer and Murphy the team leader.
+Luttrell was rear medical, Axelson the team's sniper, Dietz the communications officer, and Murphy the team leader.
 The four SEALs engaged local Taliban forces, they were engaged in an intense gun battle against a force of approximately 30–40 enemy fighters.
 Murphy risked his life to get off an emergency message to his command.
 Of the four-man team, only Luttrell would survive.

 Death

-Upon hearing the distress call, an MH-47 Chinook helicopter was dispatched with a force consisting of SEALs including Kristensen and 160th SOAR Nightstalkers to rescue the team, but the helicopter was shot down by an RPG.
-All 16 men on board the Chinook including Kristensen were killed.
+Upon hearing the distress call, an MH-47 Chinook helicopter was dispatched with a force consisting of SEALs including Kristensen and 160th SOAR Nightstalkers to rescue the team, but the helicopter was shot down by an SA-7 surface to air missile.
+All 16 men on board the Chinook, including Kristensen, were killed.
 The battle was later called "the worst single day loss of life for Naval Special Warfare personnel since World War II."
-In interviews Ahmad Shah maintained that his forces had set a trap for the American forces: "We certainly know that when the American army comes under pressure and they get hit, they will try to help their friends.
+In interviews, Ahmad Shah maintained that his forces had set a trap for the American forces: "We certainly know that when the American army comes under pressure and they get hit, they will try to help their friends.
 It is the law of the battlefield."